 COHEN'S EXAMPLE.
 We observe that Oxford graduates accept the claim that P (the analytic/synthetic distinction), and that Harvard graduates reject it.
 On the face of it, this undermines their respective claims.
-For we can say that they 'only believe them because ' they went to a particular university.
+For we can say that they 'only believe them because' they went to a particular university.
 But it's not that simple.
 It can also be the case, as indeed it is, that Oxford graduates and Harvard graduates both can argue for their positions, both can give reasons and justifications.
 Oddly enough, it doesn't apparently change the distribution: Oxford for P, Harvard against P. White formulates the problem this way:

-(12-1) Supposing that you have formed and maintained your belief that P on the basis of reasons, what causal history of your belief will be a good reason to change your belief?
+(19-1) Supposing that you have formed and maintained your belief that P on the basis of reasons, what causal history of your belief will be a good reason to change your belief?

-White immediately notes that we can't simply divide causal information into 'relevant' and 'irrelevant'.
 What is irrelevant would be any information not cited as a justification of P. Yet only a tiny bit of that would plausibly raise epistemological worries (as does the information about Oxford and Harvard).
 Remark 1 (Haidt the debunker).
 We in our class already have one diagnosis of Cohen's example coming from Haidt (though Haidt himself shows no ambition to extend his ideas to domains other than morality).
 The graduates' reasons and arguments were serving an already fixed conclusion-which they either arrived at through something other than reasons (e.g., emotions) or at least continued to maintain through non-reason.
 White obviously doesn't go for this sweeping diagnosis.